lucidlayer/traceform/README.md

 ## Why Traceform?
 Instant Code-to-UI Mapping for React Development

-Have you ever stared at a complex React application wondering which specific component renders a particular part of the UI?
-Tired of searching your codebase to find where a UI element is rendered?
-Traceform eliminates this frustration by creating a direct visual connection between your code and the running application in your browser.
+React development often involves a persistent disconnect: you write code in one place (your editor) and see results somewhere else (your browser).
+This cognitive gap costs developers significant time and focus, especially when trying to map complex UI elements back to their source code.
+Have you ever stared at a UI wondering which component renders it?

-Increasing React development velocity by eliminating code-to-UI mapping guesswork, Traceform provides real-time visual component tracking directly within your existing VS Code and Chrome/Edge workflow.
-Developers debugging complex UIs benefit from instant visual feedback when selecting components in their codebase, reducing context-switching between editor and browser.
+Traceform eliminates this friction.
+By creating a direct visual connection between your code and the UI, Traceform increases React development velocity by eliminating guesswork.
+It provides real-time visual component tracking directly within your existing VS Code and Chrome/Edge workflow.
+Developers debugging complex UIs benefit from instant visual feedback when selecting components in their codebase, reducing context-switching and boosting productivity.

-It's ideal for React developers working on large codebases, onboarding new team members, or needing to rapidly debug complex UI interactions.
-Boost your developer productivity by instantly seeing the code-to-UI link.
+It's ideal for large codebases or onboarding new team members.

 ## Core Functionality: Visual Debugging Workflow Integration